nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER [e/EMAIL] [a/ADDRESS] [t/TAG]…​ [d/DATE_OF_LAST_VISIT] [ec/EMERGENCY_CONTACT]`

 * The only required fields for a person are a name and a phone number, so you can create a contact with just those 2 fields.
-Providing an email, address, date of last visit, emergency contact or tags is optional.
+Providing an email, address, date of last visit, emergency contact, or tags is optional.
-* This `add` command allows users to fill in all information fields about a person, except for the "remarks" field.
+* This `add` command allows users to fill in all information fields about a person, **except for the "remarks" field**.
   * The "remarks" field is intended for long-form information about a person, so it is recommended that the addition of remarks be done with the `remark` command or `edit` command (which are explained below).
-  * More information about the fields within a contact are located [here](#contact-field-requirements).
+  * More information about the fields within a contact is located [here](#contact-field-requirements).
 <box type="tip" seamless>

 **Tip:** A person can have any number of tags (including 0).<br>